szrz/atom-open-in-console/README.md

-## Open directories within your Git Bash terminal
+## Open directories within your console

-You can install this small [atom.io](http://atom.io) extension in the `Preferences... > Install` dialog OR with the atom package manager:

-    apm install open-in-git-bash

-This extension adds new sub menu entry to the context-menu of the project tree and the editor tabs.
+This extension adds new sub menu entry to the context-menu of the project tree.

-* Add `Open in Git Bash` to tree view list.
+* Add `Open in console` to tree view list.

 Base Author: [@jerolimov](https://twitter.com/jerolimov)
 Base package is available on [atom.io/packages](https://atom.io/packages/show-in-system) and open sourced on [github](https://github.com/jerolimov/atom-show-in-system).